Skip to Content

 The Best of Garmisch Partenkirchen Hiking | Trails & Map

-A trip to Bavaria is not complete without a stop to the town of Garmisch Partenkirchen (GP).
-Whether it is skiing in the winter or hiking in the summer, GP has a little bit of everything for its visitors.
+A trip to the Bavarian Alps is not complete without a stop in the town of Garmisch Partenkirchen (GP).
+Whether it is skiing in the winter or hiking in the summer, Garmisch is one of the best places to visit in the region.

-For the purpose of this guide though, I will be talking through some of the top Garmisch Partenkirchen hiking trails to take part of during your time in the area.
+For the purpose of this guide though, I will be talking through some of the top Garmisch Partenkirchen hiking trails to take part in during your time in Bavaria.

 Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!